TDM - Tables Implementation

 Notes:

 • Previous TDM versions saved the tables into the TDM_Reference LU.
-This LU is no longer in use from TDM 9.0 onwards, and the tables must be re-extracted into the new LU - TDM_TableLevel.
+However, as this LU is no longer in use (since TDM 9.0), the tables must be re-extracted into the new LU, namely TDM_TableLevel.

-A TDM table-level implementation has the following steps:
+A TDM table-level implementation contains the following steps:

 Step 1 - Deploy the TDM_TableLevel LU